ondrejch/FSM/scripts/mk2/readme.txt

-FSM mk2 is FastDrum with salt bearing pipe - cylindrical reactor with sqaure 20% LEU and lead chessboard lattice with NU salt in the core
+FSM mk2 is FastDrum with portholes:
+* cylindrical reactor with sqaure 20% LEU and lead chessboard lattice;
+* 0 to 3 portholes at midplane;
+* in preparation for adding central volume of NU salt in the core.

+Ondrej Chvala <ochvala@utk.edu>